love-in-traffic/love-in-traffic.github.io/index.md

 University of Warwick, Coventry, United Kingdom.

-Francesco Walker is an assistant professor at Leiden University (NL).
-He received his PhD from the University of Twente (NL), with a dissertation focused on the assessment and calibration of driver trust in automated vehicles.
-In Leiden he founded the HAT Lab, a research group that studies how Humans interact with Art and emerging Technologies.
+Soyeon Kim is an assistant professor at University of Warwick.
+Her research focuses on understanding human behaviour and designing human-machine interaction in automated vehicles.
+She holds a PhD at TU Delft in designing in-vehicle HMI for trustworthy automated vehicles.

 ## Chen Peng